Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 # Configure NTP on NCNs

-The management nodes serve Network Time Protocol (NTP) at stratum 10, except for ncn-m001, which serves at stratum 8 (or lower if an upstream NTP server is set), and all management nodes peer with each other.
+The management nodes serve Network Time Protocol (NTP) at stratum 10, except for ncn-m001, which serves at stratum 8 (or lower if an upstream NTP server is set).
+All management nodes peer with each other.

 Until an upstream NTP server is configured.
 The time on the NCNs may not match the current time at the site, but they will stay in sync with each other.